gszczure/EasyMeet_App/README.md

 > The `main` branch contains the **first version of the backend** designed to support the desktop application.
 > This version will no longer be maintained or improved.
 >
-> If you want to see the **continuously improved backend** for the web version of the application, please switch to the `VersionWeb` branch.
+> If you want to see the **continuously improved app** for the web version of the application, please switch to the `WebVersion` branch.

 # EasyMeetApp Desktop